WPP-Public/akqa-nz-dom-class/README.md

 ```

 ### Has
-Check whether an html element has a specific class, returns `true` or `false`.
+Check whether an HTML element has a specific class, returns `true` or `false`.

 ```javascript
 var boolean = el_class.has( 'class-to-check' );